oVirt/ovirt-site/source/uncategorized/setupnetworks-syncnetworks.html.md

 <!-- -->

-*   Admin that wants the network to be out of sync can keep it like that.
+*   Admin that wants the network to be out of sync (customly defined) can keep it like that.

 There can be other solutions for these problems, for starters we can change the bootstrap installation script to set the network correctly, However, that means doubling the setup networks logic to the bootstrap script (also doubles the maintenance).
 Also this won't solve the other 2 issues.
 We can also add some code that fixes networks when host moves to different DC, but that also means some duplication and more maintenance.

+Also, it is possible that the Admin would want the network definitions to stay custom for a reason, and doesn't want to sync them automatically.

 Another option is the "Sync Network" enhancement.